giellalt/dict-sms-mul/docs/index.md

 - [Oahpa!-nuõrti](http://oahpa.no/sms/)
 - [FST](/lang-sms/index.html)

-## The sms2X lexical data backbone
+## The sms2X lexical data

 The aim with this common dictionary database is to create a rich structure in a single lexicon.
-We are working on a lexicographic structure which later allows exporting data for different applications: e.g. descriptive dictionaries,
+We are working on a lexicographic structure which later allows exporting data for different
- bilingual learner dictionaries, Oahpa!-nuõrti, etc. Thus "sms2X" means both "to-X-languages" and "to-X-products".
+applications: e.g. descriptive dictionaries, bilingual learner dictionaries, Oahpa!-nuõrti, etc. Thus "sms2X" means both "to-X-languages" and "to-X-products".

 The database is the result of collaborative work carried out at Østsamisk museum Neiden, Freiburg Research Group in Saami Studies,